Upper semi-continuity of entropy in non-compact settings: Introduction

-We study countable Markov shifts $(\Sigma, \sigma)$.
-That is, the shift on sequences of elements of a countable alphabet in which the transitions, allowed and forbidden, are described by a directed graph (see Section \ref{sec:cms} for precise definitions).
+In this paper we study countable Markov shifts $(\Sigma, \sigma)$.
+More precisely, the shift on sequences of elements of a countable alphabet in which the transitions, allowed and forbidden, are described by a directed graph (see Section \ref{sec:cms} for definitions).
 The space $\Sigma$ is not compact with respect to its natural topology.
 If the alphabet is finite, and therefore the space $\Sigma$ is compact, it is a classical result that the entropy map is upper semi-continuous \cite[Theorem 8.2]{wa}.
 In this article we recover upper semi-continuity in the ergodic case for shifts of finite topological entropy defined on non-compact spaces.
 Our main result is:

 \begin{theorem} Let $(\Sigma, \sigma)$ be a two-sided countable Markov shift of finite topological entropy.
 Then the entropy map is upper semi-continuous on the set of ergodic measures. \end{theorem}

 This has the following corollary: